A Contractor's Guide to AI Business Development

 How much time do you spend searching for your next project?
 AI-powered lead finders automate this entire process, sifting through mountains of data to uncover opportunities you might have missed.
 Instead of manually tracking public records or relying solely on your network, these tools do the legwork for you, qualifying leads based on your ideal project profile.
 This frees you and your team to focus on what you do best: building relationships and crafting winning proposals.
 Many GCs have found this automation gives them their time back, allowing them to pursue more opportunities with less effort, as seen in these customer stories.

-Smarter CRMs and communication
+AI-Powered CRMs and Communication

 Relationships are the foundation of the construction business.
 AI can make your Customer Relationship Management (CRM) system a more powerful tool for nurturing those connections.
 An AI-enhanced CRM doesn't just store contact information; it analyzes your interactions and project data to offer insights.
 It can signal when it’s the right time to reach out to a developer or architect, suggest talking points based on their current projects, and help you maintain a consistent, personal touch across your entire network.
 This helps you tailor your communication and build stronger, more strategic relationships that lead to more business.